 Ensure that your hosting service can provide content in HTTP2 for optimum performance.
 HTTP2 is the contemporary replacement of HTTP1 and is far more efficient and reliable.
 It also includes built-in multiplexing, allowing it to serve many requests at once rather than one after the other.
 This helps to minimize lag problems.

 Combining, minifying and delivering your CSS/JS with caching techniques is the best way to decrease a website’s number of HTTP requests.
 This ensures that users’ browsers only load content when it needs to be shown – cutting down on unnecessary traffic from pages refreshing in intervals while you’re trying to do something else online!

 Caching is a process of storing data in a place where it can be easily accessed at a later date.
 A browser cache saves website data like HTML files and images on the visitors’ device.
 When they return to the website, the browser loads these files from its local cache instead of requesting them from the server.
 This is usually faster and uses less bandwidth.

 However, if the cached data is out of date, it can cause problems.
 For example, if you make changes to your website and someone visits your site using an outdated version of the cached data, they won’t see the changes you made.

 To avoid this, you can use a tool like Cache Refresh to automatically clear the cache whenever you make changes to your site.
 In addition, there are a number of different caching policies that can be used, and choosing the right one can help to improve page loading times and reduce bandwidth usage.

 How about we take a look at a percentage of the important tools that can be used to improve or evaluate your website’s performance?

-This tool will test your website’s loading time and execution for desktop and mobile.
+Google Page Speed is a tool you can use to test your website’s loading time and execution for desktop and mobile.
 It will also identify opportunities to improve your site’s performance.
 The portable results accompany a client experience score, reviewing regions like tap targets and text dimensions.